 In addition, SRC has also implemented sulphur recovery projects that reduce SOx emissions.
 All the above projects support the Singapore government’s goals of a cleaner environment and a more efficient energy industry.
 In addition, the refinery is now producing higher-quality and cleaner-burning gasoline for the Singapore and Malaysia markets.

 In 2019, we completed primary construction of the major components of our Refinery Modernization Project, a major investment to enable us to deliver the energy that improves lives, with less environmental impact.
 The project is a great example of efforts to improve energy efficiency, reduce air emissions overall and increase the safety and reliability of the refinery.
 Project upgrades include:

-- the addition of domes to fuel storage tanks; and
+- Domes to fuel storage tanks

 - low-nitrogen oxide furnaces and wet electrostatic precipitators to reduce air emissions.

 In addition, Chevron worked with a tugboat operator to commission a new multipurpose boat as part of the refinery’s commitment under the Modernization Project.
 The Caden Foss tugboat is one of the first of its kind and complies with the Environmental Protection Agency’s Tier 4 emission standards for new nonroad diesel engines.
 Use of this new tugboat will decrease PM and NOx emissions from operations near Chevron’s Richmond Long Wharf.